thegetty/quire-docs/content/documentation/multiformat-output.md

 Some of the CSS used in styling the PDF is from the CSS Paged Media Specification.
 This is a set of CSS rules designed specifically to style things in a page-like manner, inlcuding controlling left and right page rules, page numbering, and running feet and heads.
 There is good information about this [in PrinceXML’s documentation](https://www.princexml.com/doc/paged/).

+## Site Output

+Create the HTML files for your project by running `quire site` in your command-line shell.
+The files will be built into your project’s `site` folder along with all the necessary static assets like image files, stylesheets and script files.
+The `site` file will be updated and overwritten each time you run `quire site`.

+{{< q-class "box tip" >}}
+- If you are including PDF and e-book downloads as part of your online site (this is Quire’s default) you’ll need to update those files by running `quire epub`, `quire mobi`, and `quire pdf` as described above **before** running `quire site`.
+{{< /q-class >}}

+You can hide specific pages of your project from the site output by adding `online: false` to the page YAML.
+Or conversely, you can add pages exclusively to the site output, by adding `epub: false` and `pdf: false` to the page YAML and leaving the `online` attribute unset, or set to `true`.

+Unlike `epub: false` and `pdf: false`, adding `online: false` does not stop a page from being built and included in the site output.
+Rather, it just unlinks those pages and adds a metadata tag to them to avoid them being indexed by search engines.
+You may want to manually delete them from the `site` folder after outputting and before uploading to a web server if you want to be fully certain the pages can’t be accessed online under any circumstances.

 ## Deploy Your Project

+*Text to come.*